LS102-summer2023/project-mishikakansal/writing/outline.md

 To conduct the project on the practical applications of NLP in cybersecurity for detecting and preventing cyber attacks, the following methods will be followed:
 1. LITERATURE REVIEW

-a) conducting a comprehensive literature review to identify existing research on practical applications of NLP in cybersecurity
+a) Conducting a comprehensive literature review to identify existing research on practical applications of NLP in cybersecurity

 b) Analysing the findings to understand the current level of research